wajihaiqbal0/intro-to-git-wajihaiqbal0/WajIha.md

 *
 * Secondly,I don't understand pseudocode,and i find it difficult building logic behind the problem.

- ### What I liked or didn’t like about the content of this course.
+ ##Wh at I liked or didn’t like about the content of this course.

 * Firstly i didn't like how github works,but now since i am learning it so i have astarted liking it aswell.
 * It is a good thing that we are given tasks,its sorta hectic but atleast we are learning things.Its better having hectic routinue then learning nothing.
 * So yeah its been good so far.Juat don't ask for pseudocodes or logics behind codes,but i guess we need more practice of it.

-#### I would like to see more of?
+##  would like to see more of?
 What would be interesting or helpful to my learning journey?
 * More of practice work on building logics for problems.